HISPlayer/UnrealMetaQuest-SDK/setup-guide.md

 ## HISPlayer VR Sample
 ### Download the Sample
 Please, download the sample here: [**HISPlayer VR Sample**](https://downloads.hisplayer.com/Unreal/AllPlatforms/HISPlayerVRSample.zip) (no need to download it if you have received it in the email).
+This sample requires MetaXR plugin.

 ### Import HISPlayer SDK
 Please use HISPlayer SDK v2.2.0 and above with **Vulkan** support.